kbirk/esper/README.md

 ### RenderTargets

 When compositing more complex scenes, intermediate render states may need to be written to an additional buffer.
-Render targets provide an interface to allow you to draw to multiple textures.
+The `esper.RenderTarget` class provides an interface to allow you to draw to textures.

     // Create a shadow map texture.
     var shadowMapTexture = new esper.Texture2D({